georgkislinger/LEGO_ATUM-Collector/README.md

 2. Run the program on your PrimeHub.
 3. Use the menu to select a mode:
    - Use the force sensor to cycle/select.
 Long press (>3s selects subprocess, short press cycles through options)
+   - Use force sensor to exit any mode, e.g. if accidentally selected wrong mode.

 ---